Just how are the Mariners overachieving? Look no further than the bullpen

 But when trying to figure out how Seattle (75-62) has been able to repeatedly pull out wins in one-run and/or extra-inning games, there’s a much more tangible place to look: the bullpen.

 Sunday, and this isn’t a typo, the Mariners won a 10-4 thriller over the Diamondbacks in Phoenix.
-The victory extended their winning streak to five and placed them three games behind Boston for the second wild card spot and four and a half games behind Houston in the American League West.
+The victory extended their winning streak to five and placed them three games behind Boston for the second wild-card spot and four and a half games behind Houston in the American League West.
 It takes contributions from every corner of a baseball team to find continued success (according to FanGraphs’ WAR, the five most valuable Mariners this season are batters), but what the M’s bullpen has done in the clutch lately is unreal.
 Call it relief disbelief.

 Sunday, Seattle starter Chris Flexen left the game with his team down 3-2 through six innings.
 After the M’s tied it in the top of the next frame, Erik Swanson came in for Seattle and pitched a scoreless seventh with two strikeouts.
 Then, Paul Sewald came in for Seattle and pitched a scoreless eighth with two strikeouts.
 Then, Drew Steckenrider came in for Seattle and pitched a scoreless ninth with one strikeout to send the contest to extra innings.

 This has become the norm for these three, all of whom have ERAs of 2.40 or lower.
-Sewald has become particularly dominant of late, having allowed just one run in his last 13 appearances.
+Sewald has become particularly dominant of late, having allowed just one run in his past 13 appearances.
 And over that stretch — which has totaled 11.1 innings pitched — he has fanned 19 batters.

 But he wasn’t the reliever folks were talking about most on Sunday.
 That would be Yohan Ramirez, who needed a scoreless 10th inning to keep the Mariners alive, and did it despite Arizona starting with a runner on second and moving him to third after a leadoff bunt.
 That’s poise from the pen.
 And the M’s rewarded him by scoring seven runs in the 11th en route to improving to 14-5 in extra-inning games.